Top 5 Beginner Camping Mistakes To Avoid

 Good choices for camping food include canned vegetables and fruit, MRE meals, breadsticks, peanut butter, carrots, peppers, and apples.
 Other essentials include instant coffee, tea, salt, condiments, and crackers.

-If you have cooking camping equipment, you can also bring food you can cook on the spot, such as readymade soups, rice, canned meat, and potatoes.
-Some of the kitchen essentials that you should consider when going camping include:
+If you have cooking equipment, you can also bring food you can cook on the spot, such as readymade soups, rice, canned meat, and potatoes.
+Some of the kitchen essentials that you should consider when camping include:

-- Stove or BBQ
+- Camp Stove or BBQ

 - Lighters or matches